Appdynamics/ansible-php/README.md

              value={{some_key_value|to_json}}
 ```

-Note that:
+Very important:

-* You must always pass the `ansible_php` key and it must be a path where this source code lives.
+* You must *always* pass the `ansible_php` key and it must be a path where this source code lives.
 This can be any code base that is using Composer and has this Ansible PHP added as a dependency.
 * Always use the `to_json` filter for non-scalar values.

 ```php